sydneysegal/final/README.md

 1. Use pertusisRates2010_2015.csv in Google Sheets
 2.

 ### How did the total number of students with vaccine exemptions change over time, from 2000 to 2015?
-Personal medical exemptions vs. belief exemptions?
+Personal belief exemptions?
 1. Use StudentData.csv in Google Sheets
 2.